vtfk/azf-archive-v2/README.md

 Latest **SIF documentation** as well as **release notes** can be found [here](https://help.360online.com/Release_information/Index.html#!Documents/additionalinformationandresources.htm)

 ### ```POST /SyncPrivatePerson```
-- Create **PrivatePerson** on person if one doesn't exist
+- Creates **PrivatePerson** on person if one doesn't exist on given identifier, returns the PrivatePerson if it exists, or returns it after creation if it does not exist.
-- Updates name and address on **PrivatePerson** if one already exists
-- Updates ssn for **PrivatePerson** if parameter *oldSsn* is passed, or if new ssn is found in `Det sentrale folkeregister`

-Fetches person info from [Det sentrale folkeregister](https://github.com/vtfk/azf-dsf)
+If needed, fetches person info from [Folkeregisteret](https://github.com/vtfk/azf-freg)

 #### `With ssn as parameter`
 ```json